-- ☐ This smoke alarm will not alert hearing impaired residents.
-Special alarms with flashing strobe lights are recommended for the hearing impaired - Only use the replacement battery recommended by the smoke detector manufacturer.
+- This smoke alarm will not alert hearing impaired residents.
+Special alarms with flashing strobe lights are recommended for the hearing impaired Only use the replacement battery recommended by the smoke detector - Only use the replacement battery recommended by the smoke detector manufacturer.
 The smoke detector alarm may not operate properly with other batteries.
 Never use a rechargeable battery as it may not provide a constant charge.
-Never disconnect the battery to silence the alarm. - ☐ Test the smoke alarm operation after the vehicle has been in storage, before each trip and at least once per week during use.
+Never disconnect the battery to silence the alarm. - Test the smoke alarm operation after the vehicle has been in storage, before each trip and at least once per week during use.
 Do not disconnect the battery or the alarm.